anvilproject/anvil-portal/content/learn/data-submitters/select-a-data-model.md

 <figure-caption>Todo: Caption for data model image.</figure-caption>
 </figure>

-In the AnVIL data workspace, data and metadata from the Biospecimen, Clinical, and Data File nodes are in integrated spreadsheet-like tables.
-Every row in a table is a distinct “entity” and every column is a different property.
+Data submitters will submit data and metadata from the Biospecimen, Clinical, and Data File nodes in spreadsheet-like files that will be displayed in the data workspace as integrated tables.
+Each row is a distinct “entity” and each column is a different property (type of data).

 **Example subject table**
 A collection of basic information and phentotypic data about a subject (e.g., demographics, age, sex, or race)